-DreamCloud and Layla are both popular mattresses, but with very different constructions.
+DreamCloud Premier and Layla are both popular mattresses, but with very different constructions.
 Both can be purchased online.
-This post will compare the two to help you determine which is a better fit for your sleep style and needs.
+This mattress comparison will compare the two to help you determine which is a better fit for your sleep style and needs.

 - Both incorporate memory foam somewhere in the construction.

-- Layla is all foam while DreamCloud incorporates coils in the support layer.
+- Layla is all foam while DreamCloud Premier incorporates coils in the support layer.

 - Layla infuses its mattress with copper, which the company says the metal absorbs heat to keep sleepers cool throughout the night.